 Sophie Thomas says that the waste sector is "either on cusp of something great or the edge of cliff" depending on how fast it can react to resource efficiency pressures.

 What's In My Stuff? engages the public and raises awareness of the chemical elements used in our everyday objects and explores whether an emotional connection between people and high technology devices can be created.

 Creative e-waste Jewellery Making: SHU

 At LMB, East London, Tickety Boo's Mark Shayler looks at the problem of sustainable fast fashion.

 Fashionable Recycling at LMB Textiles

 Dr Hywel Jones from Sheffield Hallam University shows us what's in our stuff by smashing apart mobile phones.

-What’s in your mobile phone? at SHU
+What’s in your mobile phone?